platoengine/platoanalyze/docker/readme.md

 - plato3d/plato-analyze:cuda-10.2-cc-7.5-develop
 - plato3d/plato-analyze:cuda-10.2-cc-7.5-release

-**Run as root (not recommended):** These can be used without modification, but the default user within the image is root.
+**Option 1 - Run as root (not recommended):** These can be used without modification, but the default user within the image is root.
 This creates a few issues:
 1. Any files created in mounted directories will have root ownership.
 2. Running MPI programs (e.g., Plato) as root requires the user to set environment variables to permit it.
 3. Running MPI programs as root will also induce warnings to stdout during runtime.